shaharoded/TAKAutomator/README.md

 - 🧠 Uses a local LLM agent (e.g., OpenAI GPT) to generate XML output that matches schema and business logic.
 - ✅ Validates output against schema and Excel-based constraints using dual validation (`TAKok`, `Excelok`).
 - 🔄 Iteratively corrects and retries generation based on feedback.
-- 📁 Saves valid TAKs to organized folders and tracks progress in a registry file (`tak_registry.json`).
+- 📁 Saves valid TAKs to organized folders and tracks progress in a registry file (`tak_registry.json`), and compress them as zip for deployment upon request (`main.py`).

 ---